Feature reference for Content search

 If an existing content search includes a user mailbox and that mailbox is made inactive, the content search will continue to search the inactive mailbox when you rerun the search after it becomes inactive.

-Sometimes a user may have an active mailbox and an inactive mailbox that have the same SMTP address.
+Sometimes a user may have an active mailbox and an inactive mailbox that have different SMTP addresses.
 In this case, only the specific mailbox that you select as a location for a content search is searched.
 In other words, if you add a user's mailbox to a search, you can't assume that both their active and inactive mailboxes are searched.
 Only the mailbox that you explicitly add to the search is searched.

 You can use Security & Compliance PowerShell to create a content search to search an inactive mailbox.
 To do this, you have to pre-append a period ( . ) to the email address of the inactive mailbox.
 For example, the following command creates a content search that searches an inactive mailbox with the email address email@example.com: